kubernetes-sigs/aws-iam-authenticator/README.md

   - "012345678901"
   - "456789012345"

-  # source mappings from this ConfigMap (mapUsers, mapRoles, & mapAccounts)
+  # source mappings from this file (mapUsers, mapRoles, & mapAccounts)
   backendMode:
-  - MountedConfigMap
+  - MountedFile
 ```

 ## Community, discussion, contribution, and support